salesforce/offline-app-developer-starter-kit/docs/RelatedRecords.md

 See the [Query Objects Examples documentation](https://developer.salesforce.com/docs/platform/graphql/guide/query-record-examples.html) for more details on how to use GraphQL queries.

-See the [Query Objects Examples developer document for more details on how to use GraphQL queries.

 Depending on your use case, you can add the `accountRelatedContacts` LWC as a quick action by creating a new file within the `quickActions` folder that includes the following

 ```xml